JDCRecomendable/unit-converter/README.md

 Improved version of the Avondale College, Auckland project: https://github.com/JDCRecomendable/unit-converter-old

+## Preamble
+This project is the product of a project required by the NCEA Curriculum, Standard AS91906.
+This project was overseen by teachers from Avondale College, Auckland.

 ## About
 Unit Converter is a cross-platform unit conversion software project that aims to provide a streamlined interface for unit conversion for students, scientists